first, create a repo on the GitHub webpage

 revert

-- After reverting the given commit, it will compare your current state with the PARENT of that commit whose changes you are reverting.
-If current state and that PARENT conflict, git will indicate that.
+- After reverting the given commit, it will compare your current state with the parent of that commit whose changes you are reverting.
+If the current state and that parent conflict, Git will indicate that.

-- The revert command requires “your working tree to be clean (no modifications from the HEAD commit)” (see documentation here).
+revertcommand requires your working tree to be clean (no modifications from the HEAD commit) (see documentation here).

 reset

-- reset does take you to a previous commit, but you lose all the commits after the reset point.
+resetdoes take you to a previous commit, but you lose all the commits after the reset point.- Even if you use

-, but that’s only because you aren’t on the main branch when youreset
+reset, but that’s only because you aren’t on themainbranch when youreset.

 - Even if you use